 In January 2018, Wyndham Worldwide Corporation entered into an agreement with La Quinta Holdings Inc. to acquire its hotel franchising and management businesses for \$1.95 billion in cash.
 Under the terms of the agreement, stockholders of La Quinta Holdings Inc. will receive \$8.40 per share (if an expected reverse stock split has not yet been effected) or \$16.80 per share (if the reverse stock split has been effected) in cash (approximately \$1.0 billion in aggregate), and Wyndham Worldwide will repay approximately \$715 million of La Quinta Holdings Inc. debt net of cash and set aside a reserve of \$240 million for estimated taxes expected to be incurred in connection with the taxable spin-off of La Quinta Holdings Inc.'s owned real estate assets into CorePoint.
 Consummation of the La Quinta acquisition is subject to certain customary conditions, including the receipt of approval from the La Quinta Holdings Inc. stockholders and government agencies.
-The La Quinta acquisition is expected to close in the second quarter of 2018, prior to the consummation of our spin-off from Wyndham Worldwide.
+The La Quinta acquisition is expected to close in the second quarter of 2018.
 See "Summary-Recent Developments" and "Our Business-Recent Developments."